wildfly-security-incubator/wildfly-elytron-hashicorp-vault/README.md

 # WildFly HashiCorp Vault Credential Store

-A custom credential store implementation for WildFly that integrates with HashiCorp Vault for secure credential storage and retrieval.
+A credential store implementation for WildFly that integrates with HashiCorp Vault for secure credential storage and retrieval.

 ## Requirements